Fabbiologia/deep-analytics/README.md

 ---

+### Note

-*This tool follows best practices for code organization, documentation, and reproducibility as defined in the project development rules.*
+*This agent follows best practices for code organization, documentation, and reproducibility as defined in the project development rules.
+Updated: July 30, 2025*